Balance Sheet Substantiation

 - Ensure the accuracy, reliability, and completeness of the balance sheet substantiation.
 The (RC) fiscal officer is responsible for ensuring the balance sheet substantiation is correct.

 - Run the balance sheet and perform a balance sheet substantiation review on a monthly basis.
-Please refer to Financial Statement Report Instructions for more information on how to pull a balance sheet.
+Please refer to the Financial Statement Reports instructions for more information on how to pull a balance sheet.

 - Provide substantiation for any non-system generated asset and liability object code balances on your balance sheet.
 Ensure that the supporting documentation is detailed and can be traced to the balance.
 Explain any discrepancies.